geoportti/Land-revealing-in-Finland-due-to-land-uplift/README.md

 ### 1. Prepare the 10m elevation data

-Script used :  [10mDem_masker_resampler.py][7], [dem10_batch][12]
+Scripts used :  [10mDem_masker_resampler.py][7], [dem10_batch][12]

 Because the 2m elevation model is not available everywhere in Finland, we need to use 10m elevation model at some areas.
 To make sure that we have the data when needed, we will prepare it in advance.

-Run the script 10mDem_masker_resampler.py.
+Run the script 10mDem_masker_resampler.py using the dem10_batch.
 At the first phase the script will go through the directory of 10m dem files, mask the sea areas to value 0 with the intersecting sea area polygons.
 The masking to 0 is essential because the water areas of the laser scanning data include a lot of errors.
 Negative values are also converted to 0.
 The masked file is saved if it fills the following criteria:

 - We are only interested in dem files with minimum value less than 7.3.
 Higher dem files would have no changes in them.
 The value is based   on the calculated maximum of land uplift in 700 years.
 ```pythonscript